How Common is it?

 The Most Common Genetic Disorder in the Western World

-Hemochromatosis is the most common genetic disorder in the western world, affecting an estimated 1 in 300 Canadians of Northern European descent.
-That means about 100,000 Canadians have Type I hemochromatosis, the most common form of hereditary hemochromatosis (HHC).
+Hemochromatosis is the most common genetic disorder in the western world, affecting an estimated 1 in 300 Canadians, primarily of Northern European descent.
+That means about 80,000 Canadians have Type I hemochromatosis, the most common form of hereditary hemochromatosis (HHC).

 Hereditary hemochromatosis is an autosomal recessive disorder, meaning that a person needs to inherit two defective copies of the gene, one from each parent, in order to be affected.
 Men and women are affected equally.
 People with just one copy of the mutated gene and one normal copy are referred to as carriers, or heterozygotes.
 While carriers only rarely develop hemochromatosis, children of two carriers may inherit the defective genes from both and develop the disorder.
 Current research estimates that 1 in 9 Canadians are carriers, making the above scenario a very real possibility.

 The most common gene related to iron metabolism is called HFE (Human + Fe, the symbol for iron).
 In 1996, genetic researchers, searching for genes responsible for hemochromatosis, identified HFE as essential to iron metabolism and that mutations of this gene were responsible for Type I Hemochromatosis.
 The two most common mutations of this gene, named C282Y and H63D, account for 85% of all cases of hemochromatosis.